 Rodrigo Alarcon creates music guaranteed to make you reminisce of a carefree summer.

 Through the international music organization SoFar Sounds, Jetset Times talked to musicians from England and Turkey to learn how they are dealing with the changing world.
 This week, we talked to Rodrigo Alarcon, a singer-songwriter from São Paulo, Brazil.
-His music is the perfect soundtrack to accompany you into this unusual summer.
-Rodrigo is an “an old fan of SoFar sounds” ever since he attended a show in Sao Paulo, “it absolutely amazed me, [I] just loved the concept and how SoFar teams deliver it gracefully.”
+Rodrigo is an “an old fan of SoFar sounds” ever since he attended a show in Sao Paulo, “it absolutely amazed me, just loved the concept and how SoFar teams deliver it gracefully.”
 While you can’t attend his concert in person right now, you can listen to Rodrigo’s calming at home performance streamed by SoFar.
 His music is guaranteed to make you reminisce of a carefree summer.

 Due to the pandemic, Sofar Sounds canceled all of their live shows and launched an online Listening Room where musicians perform and receive donations from fans.
 Sofar also created a Global Artist Fund with a goal to raise 250,000 dollars to pay over 1,000 artists during these uncertain times.
 The organization promises that 100% of all donations goes to Sofar artists and any contribution will help musicians like Rodrigo Alarcon.
 So if you can, give Sofar Sounds as much support as possible.
 They are also a great way to discover new musicians like Rodrigo.